BrownCSCI1230/docs/2022/syllabus.md

 * Know how to process images by applying filters and transformations while minimizing artifacts such as aliasing (a.k.a. “jaggies”).
 * Understand the fundamentals of human color perception, the abilities of displays to reproduce colors, and the impact of color choice on viewer experience.

-The full list of CSCI 1230 topics can be found on the "class" page of the website (https://csci1230.graphics/lectures).
+The full list of CSCI 1230 topics can be found on the course website at (https://csci1230.graphics/lectures).

 ### Work Expectations